TachooDa/Customer-Segmentation-Analysis/readme.md

 Cohort analysis shows that **95% of customers never return after their first purchase**.
 However, it cannot answer:

-- Which customers in that remaining 5% are actually driving profit ?
+- Which customers in that remaining 5% are actually driving revenu ?
 - Are we losing high-value customers or low-value ones ?
 - Which segments should receive priority in retention campaigns ?